shivay-couchbase/honojs-nebius-couchbase-rag-chat/README.md

 # ![Nebius AI + Hono + Couchbase + Cloudflare Example]

-# Star Wars Planet Guide: RAG with Nebius AI, Hono, Couchbase and Cloudflare
+# Star Wars Planet Guide: RAG with Nebius AI, Hono, Couchbase and Cloudflare Pages

 This project demonstrates a **Retrieval-Augmented Generation (RAG)** application using [Nebius AI](https://dub.sh/nebius) with **Hono, Couchbase, and Cloudflare**.
 The application serves as an **interactive guide to Star Wars planets**, leveraging vector search to retrieve relevant information and enhance AI responses.